kismetwireless/kismet/docs/dev/webui_rest.md

 Array of complete device records.
 This may incur a significant load on both the Kismet server and on the receiving system, depending on the number of devices tracked.

+##### /devices/all_devices.ekjson

+Special endpoint generating EK (elastic-search) style JSON.
+On this endpoint, each device is returned as a JSON object, one JSON record per line.

+This can be useful for incrementally parsing the results or feeding the results to another tool like elasticsearch.

 ##### /devices/last-time/[TS]/devices `/devices/last-time/[TS]/devices.msgpack`, `devices/last-time/[TS]/devices.json`

 Dictionary containing the list of all devices new or modified since the server timestamp `[TS]`, a flag indicating that the device list has drastically changed indicating that the entire device list should be re-loaded, and a timestamp record indicating the server time this report was generated.